magwenelab/WeavePop/README.md

 To execute the workflow you need to edit the configuration file located in `config/config.yaml` to:

 * Select the workflow to run: The `analysis` workflow will run the analysis for one dataset.
 If you have the complete results (database module activated) of the `analysis` workflow for multiple datasets, you can use the `join_datasets` workflow to create a database with all of them.
-* Provide the paths to the input files and output directory: The config file has default paths to the input files or directories, which are relative to the working directory.
+* Provide the paths to the input files and project directory.
 The working directory should be `FungalPop/`, which contains `config/` and `workflow/`.
-* Activate modules: For the `analysis` workflow activate each module.
-The output description in [Output Wiki](https://github.com/magwenelab/DiversityPipeline/wiki/Output) explains which files are created by each module.
+* Activate modules: When running the `analysis` workflow, you can select which of its modules to activate.
 Activating the `database` module automatically activates the modules `cnv`, `genes_mapq_depth`, and `snpeff`.
 * Specify parameters.
+The output description in [Output Wiki](https://github.com/magwenelab/DiversityPipeline/wiki/Output) explains which files are created by each module.

 To see a full description of the configuration go to the [Configuration Wiki](https://github.com/magwenelab/DiversityPipeline/wiki/Configuration).